entrepeneur4lyf/kwaak/README.md

 ## Usage

-Kwaak can be operated in different modes using command-line arguments:
+Kwaak offers multiple operation modes:

-- **Run the AI Agent**: Start AI agents to assist with code tasks.
+- **AI Agent Mode**: Directly engage with AI agents for code assistance.
   ```bash
   ./kwaak --mode run-agent
   ```

-- **Launch the TUI**: Open the terminal interface to interact with agents and tasks.
+- **TUI Mode**: Launch the user interface for managing agent interactions and tasks.
   ```bash
   ./kwaak --mode tui
   ```

-Command-line options like `--clear-cache` and `--print-config` are available to manage settings and cache efficiently.
+Additional command-line options include `--clear-cache` to clean up caches and `--print-config` to display the current configuration.

-## Contributing
+## Contribution

-Contributions are welcome!
-Please ensure code quality with linting and testing tools before submitting pull requests.
-Follow the contribution guidelines documented in the repository.
+Contributions are welcome.
+Please ensure adherence to coding standards and comprehensive testing before submitting pull requests.
+Refer to the contribution guide in the repository for detailed information.

 ## License

-Kwaak is open-source software licensed under the MIT License.
-See `LICENSE` for more details.
+Kwaak is distributed under the MIT License.
+See the `LICENSE` file for more information.

 ## Support

-For additional support or to report issues, visit our GitHub repository or contact us through provided channels there.
+For support or to report issues, please visit our [GitHub repository](https://github.com/user/repo).